Setareh Law

 How Does an EDR Contribute to Your Truck Accident Claim?

-In order to assign liability for a truck accident, you need to have concrete data proving that a particular party:
+In order to assign liability for a truck accident, you need to have concrete evidence proving that a particular party:

 EDR data provides you with the evidence you need to prove that your accident stemmed from a truck driver’s negligence.
+This data can also counter false claims made by trucking companies or insurers attempting to deflect blame.
 EDR data can also help you get ahead of an agency or insurance provider’s attempts to manipulate the narrative around your accident, as both of these parties may do whatever it takes to shift the blame for a truck accident onto your shoulders.

 How Can Setareh Law Help?

 Our team at Setareh Law can make your fight for fair compensation following a truck accident less complex.
-We can work to interpret the data found in an EDR and advocate for your right to its access should an agency attempt to obscure its data.
+We can work to interpret the data found in an EDR and advocate for your right to access its data should an agency attempt to obscure its data.
+Setareh Law offers a free consultation to discuss truck accident cases.

 Setareh Law Can Help You Interpret EDR Data

 Truck drivers can cause serious and even deadly accidents if they behave negligently behind the wheel.
 Fortunately, EDRs can help you hold an irresponsible driver accountable for their misconduct.
-If you’re ready to take a truck accident case to civil court, let the truck accident lawyers with Setareh Law analyze relevant EDR data on your behalf.
+EDR data can support or refute driver claims made during accidents, providing objective evidence that can demonstrate negligence or responsible behavior.
+This data can be crucial in cases involving severe injuries to establish liability and support personal injury claims.

 You can contact us by calling (310) 659-1826 or reaching out through our contact form to book your free truck accident case consultation today.
 We also speak Spanish.